| mandolins | ATLAS of Plucked Instruments |

 |

-A-style mandolin Another archtop with a special body designed by Gibson, which also became quite popular and therefore standard.
-The body often has f-holes, but sometimes a normal round soundhole instead.
+A-style mandolin Another archtop with a special body designed by Gibson, which also became quite popular and therefore a standard shape.
+The body usually has f-holes, but some makers use a normal round soundhole instead.

 |